 - There is a very slight risk of an allergic reaction if contrast material is injected.

-- In rare cases, a venogram can cause a deep vein thrombosis.
+- In rare cases, a venogram can cause a deep vein thrombosis (blood clot).

 - There is a risk of injury to the kidneys with contrast injection.
 Patients with impaired kidney (renal) function should be given special consideration before receiving iodine-based contrast materials by vein or artery.
 Such patients are at risk for developing contrast-induced nephropathy, in which the pre-existing kidney damage is worsened.
-See the Safety page (www.radiologyinfo.org/en/safety/index.cfm?pg=sfty_contrast) for more information about contrast materials.
+See the Contrast Materials page for more information.

 - There is always a slight chance of cancer from excessive exposure to radiation.
 However, the benefit of an accurate diagnosis far outweighs the risk.